Picture a recruiter’s nightmare.

 There are many types of pre-employment assessments out there, testing everything from Python coding ability to emotional intelligence.

-However, all good pre-employment tests have some things in common:
+However, all types of effective pre-employment tests have some things in common:

-- They collect the same data from all candidates
+• They collect the same data for all candidates

-- They address the core competencies of the role you’re hiring for
+• They help you look into the core competencies of the role you’re hiring for

 We’ll talk more about the specifics of pre-employment testing throughout this post.
 Now it’s time to get to the debate.

 The debate about pre-interview testing is a hot one in HR circles.
-It usually centers on whether data-driven recruitment just means ditching traditional methods and all the benefits they bring to your hiring strategy.
+It usually centers on whether data-driven recruitment requires ditching all traditional methods and the benefits they bring to your hiring strategy – or whether it’s a waste of time (yours and your candidates’).

 Others believe the opposite.
-They say that pre-employment testing helps you eliminate biases and see candidates clearly for not just who they are but also their potential.
+They say that pre-employment testing helps you overcome biases and see candidates clearly for not just who they are, but also for their potential – and that they speed up recruitment and help reduce the time to hire.

-In this post, we’ll explore the arguments for both of these positions and give our verdicts on their merit.
+In this post, we’ll explore the arguments for both of these positions and give our verdict on whether job assessments are a waste of your and your candidates’ time – or whether, on the contrary, they make hiring easier for everyone.

 We believe in transparency, so before we start, let us be clear about our position.
 TestGorilla is a skills-testing platform.
 We believe in the power of skills-based testing to deliver the right hire.

-But although we might have skin in the game, we care about giving you all the information you need to make an informed decision.
+But although we have skin in the game, we care most about giving you all the information you need to make an informed decision.

 If you’re in a rush, why not skip straight to the head-to-head comparison table or the final verdict?